 Starring Messrs Boucher and Ames

 Mark Boucher, who was born today, was often overshadowed by the spectacular run-scoring feats of two contemporaries, Andy Flower and Adam Gilchrist, but he holds the record for most Test dismissals by a keeper, 555.
 He was the first keeper to take 500 Test catches.
-Boucher seamlessly replaced Dave Richardson in 1997-98, and played a key role in a team largely in the top two in both forms.
+Boucher seamlessly replaced Dave Richardson in 1997-98, and played a key role in a team that was largely in the top two in both forms.
 He overtook Ian Healy as the leading wicketkeeper in October 2007.
 Gilchrist edged past him, but Boucher, who pouched it back, is likely to keep the record for a while.
 A fighter to the core, he played 75 consecutive Tests before he was left out for a brief while.
 A very useful batsman, he made five Test hundreds, and could pack a punch when needed - he made an ODI hundred in 44 balls and three fifties in 22 balls or fewer.
 In 2012, he announced the upcoming England tour would be his last, but a freak injury during a warm-up game in Somerset, where a flying bail injured his eye, forced him out of the tour.
 He announced his retirement shortly after and returned home.